Kong/kong/CONTRIBUTING.md

 - Indentation should consist of 2 spaces

-When you are unsure about the style to adopt, please browse other parts of the code base to find a similar case, and stay consistent with it.
+When you are unsure about the style to adopt, please browse other parts of the codebase to find a similar case, and stay consistent with it.

 You might also notice places in the code base where the described style is not respected.
 This is due to legacy code. **Contributions to update the code to